Davoudkhodaverdian/rickandmorty-webapp/README.md

 In the main page there are characters.\
 There is a page to show list of locations with their information.\
 There is a page to show list s of episodes with their information.\
-You swich go to the pages by menu of the web.
+You switch go to the pages by menu of the web.

 #
 - IDE: Visual Studio Code